xaviersolau/ExpressionTools/README.md

 The Parse method will return an expression tree (from `System.Linq.Expressions`) reflecting the given textual C# lambda expression.

-More precisely, The resulting expression object in based on `System.Linq.Expressions.LambdaExpression`.
+More precisely, The resulting expression object is based on `System.Linq.Expressions.LambdaExpression`.
-It means that you can then use the Compile method to compute a Delegate in order to call the lambda at full speed.
+It means that you can then use the `Compile` method to compute a `Delegate` in order to call the lambda at full speed.

 #### Using a IParameterTypeResolver